GitBluub/Kayo/back/routes.md

 }

 Returns a jwt for the user
+200
+{
+	"access_token": JWT_TOKEN
+}

+400 Bad Request

 # GET /services

-Returns the service the user is subscribed to
+Returns the services the user is subscribed to

 {
 	subscriptions: [